 Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best ovarian cancer scientific teams and programs in the country.

-In 2022/2023, roughly 3 per cent of the money invested by the TFRI supported ovarian cancer research.
-This added up to a total investment of $321,000.*
+In 2024/2025, roughly 4 per cent of the money invested by TFRI Research Grants Programs supported ovarian cancer research.
+This added up to a total investment of $880,000.*

 *Our scientific discovery projects are interdisciplinary by design and often focus on more than one cancer type.
 The figures listed above are an estimate and should not be taken as exact figures.